flutter/website/src/content/cookbook/architecture/command.md

 ### Combining command and ViewModel

-You can stack multiple `ListenableBuilder` widgets to listen to `running` and `error` states before showing the ViewModel data.
+You can stack multiple `ListenableBuilder` widgets to listen to `running` and `error` states before showing the view model data.

 <?code-excerpt "lib/main.dart (ListenableBuilder)"?>
 ```dart